-Invisibilia: A Man Discovers The Terrible Emotion Locked In A Word
+Invisibilia: A Man Finds A New Emotion Locked In A Word

 Until later.

-Fourteen years later, Renato and Shelly, along with their two young sons, went to live with the Ifugal, another tribe of the Philippine rain forest.
+Fourteen years later, Renato and Shelly, along with their two young sons, went to live with the Ifugao, another tribe of the Philippine rain forest.
 While on a hike to a different village, Shelly fell off a 65-foot cliff to her death.
 That day, crouching next to Shelly's body on the riverbank, Renato felt the seed of an alien emotion he'd never experienced begin to grow inside him.

 Back in America, after the funeral and the resettling into daily life, this feeling continued to grow.
 But Renato did not know how to express it, how to define it.
 And then one afternoon, as he was driving down a sunny street in Palo Alto, Calif., he couldn't bear it any longer.
 He pulled to the side of the road, and a howl came roaring out of him.

-Note: A previous version of this story incorrectly spelled a tribe's name as Ifugal.
-It is Ifugao.